Celebrity Cruises Classes Explained: AquaClass vs The Retreat vs Concierge

 There is a special top-deck lounge and pool area for guests of The Retreat, called The Retreat Sundeck.
 While the environment of the Sundeck has an adults-only vibe, The Retreat pool and Sundeck areas are not adults-only.
 It's open to all ages as long as the guest is part of The Retreat.

 It was very nice to enjoy this area on Celebrity Apex.
 It’s much more intimate than the “public” pool areas.
-Retreat guests access the area with their key cards, which opens the Sundeck door.
+Retreat guests access the area with their key cards, which open the Sundeck door.
 Here, guests find various lounge chairs and couches, a small pool area, and a dedicated bar.

 There was also poolside food available to order for a few hours for lunch and assorted treats served by surprise other times.
 For example, we were offered ice cream cups one afternoon, while another afternoon, we were served colorful, refreshing fruit skewers.